GSA/open-gsa-redesign/_apidocs/fh-fouo-api.md

 startdateto|	Field to specify the end range of the start date of an organization.
 Format must be YYYY-MM-DD.	|Date enddatefrom	|Field to specify the starting range of the end date of an organization.
 Format must be YYYY-MM-DD.	|Date enddateto	|Field to specify the end range of the end date of an organization.
 Format must be YYYY-MM-DD.|	Date officetype|	Type of an office.
-The following office types are available in the Federal Hierarchy FOUO API: <br>-	Contracting <br>-	Funding <br>-	Grant <br> <br> *Note: Users can search by this field by providing exact words or even partial words since searching for an ‘officetype’ is like search, not an exact search.
+The following office types are available in the Federal Hierarchy FOUO API: <br>-	CONTRACT AWARDS (Contracting) <br>-	 CONTRACT FUNDING or FINANCIAL ASSISTANCE FUNDING (Funding) <br><br> -	FINANCIAL ASSISTANCE AWARDS (Grant) <br> <br> *Note: Users can search by this field by providing exact words or even partial words since searching for an ‘officetype’ is like search, not an exact search.
 So if user enters ‘fund’ in ‘officetype’ field, user will get results for ‘Funding’ officetype.* |	Text officetypestartdatefrom	|Field to specify the starting range of the start date of an office type.
 Format must be YYYY-MM-DD.|	Date officetypestartdateto|	Field to specify the end range of the start date of an office type.
 Format must be YYYY-MM-DD.|	Date officetypeenddatefrom	|Field to specify the starting range of the end date of an office type.
 Format must be YYYY-MM-DD.|	Date